 valid_lft forever preferred_lft forever

-You’re specifically looking for the UP and LOWER_UP flags.
-You can double check the tunnel is functioning by pinging 10.255.254.1 and 10.255.254.2 from the east and west tunnel host respectively.
+You're specifically looking for the "UP" and "LOWER_UP" flags.
+You can double check the tunnel is functioning by pinging "10.255.254.1" and "10.255.254.2" from the "east" and "west" tunnel host respectively.

 We now have a private encrypted layer 2 tunnel between the two VPC tunnel hosts, next up is to get other traffic in the VPC passing across the tunnel.